Marvel Comics: Cadence Industries ownership

 In 1973, Perfect Film & Chemical renamed itself as Cadence Industries and renamed Magazine Management as Marvel Comics Group.
 Goodman, now disconnected from Marvel, set up a new company called Seaboard Periodicals in 1974, reviving Marvel's old Atlas name for a new Atlas Comics line, but this lasted only a year and a half.

 In the mid-1970s a decline of the newsstand distribution network affected Marvel.
 Cult hits such as Howard the Duck fell victim to the distribution problems, with some titles reporting low sales when in fact the first specialty comic book stores resold them at a later date.
 But by the end of the decade, Marvel's fortunes were reviving, thanks to the rise of direct market distribution—selling through those same comics-specialty stores instead of newsstands.

 Marvel ventured into audio in 1975 with a radio series and a record, both had Stan Lee as narrator.
 The radio series was Fantastic Four.
 The record was Spider-Man: Rock Reflections of a Superhero concept album for music fans.

 Marvel Super Heroes Secret Wars #1 (May 1984).
 Cover art by Mike Zeck depicting Captain America, Wolverine, Cyclops, Hawkeye, Rogue, She-Hulk, The Thing, Colossus, Monica Rambeau, Nightcrawler, Spider-Man, Human Torch, Hulk, Iron Man and Storm.

 Marvel held its own comic book convention, Marvelcon '75, in spring 1975, and promised a Marvelcon '76.
 At the 1975 event, Stan Lee used a Fantastic Four panel discussion to announce that Jack Kirby, the artist co-creator of most of Marvel's signature characters, was returning to Marvel after having left in 1970 to work for rival DC Comics.
 In October 1976, Marvel, which already licensed reprints in different countries, including the UK, created a superhero specifically for the British market.
 Captain Britain debuted exclusively in the UK, and later appeared in American comics.
 During this time, Marvel and the Iowa-based Register and Tribune Syndicate launched a number of syndicated comic strips—The Amazing Spider-Man, Howard the Duck, Conan the Barbarian, and The Incredible Hulk.
-None of the strips lasted past 1982, except for The Amazing Spider-Man, which is still being published.
+None of the strips lasted past 1982, except for The Amazing Spider-Man, which was published until 2019.